jahilldev/11tyby/README.md

 ## Hydration

 11tyboo comes with a dedicated function for you to apply [partial hydration](https://www.jameshill.dev/articles/partial-hydration/).
-This works as an HOC, wrapping the component you wish hydrate on the client.
+This works as an HOC, wrapping the component you wish to hydrate on the client.
 You can apply this as follows:

 ```jsx
 import { applyHydration } from '@/utility/hydrate.utility';